-In June 2020, DOJ and the monitor were provided a copy of a brand-new SOP for review and comment, SOP 5-25, Structured Living Unit (SLU).
+In September 2018, the DOJ and monitor were provided a copy of a proposed SOP 5-25, Structured Living Unit (SLU) for review and comment.
 This SOP established the protocols for a SLU located in Dorm K. The unit was designed to house those inmates, whether on a mental health caseload or not, whose behavior indicated a need for a more structured living environment than is provided in general population units.
 The SLU was intended as a diversionary unit to be used in lieu of restrictive housing placement.
-Inmates sign a behavior contract with the Unit Review Team, comprised of at least a licensed counselor, psychologist, classification supervisor, and a security representative designated by the Warden.
-The SOP was initially provided to DOJ and the monitor in September 2018 and DOJ and the monitor's comments/suggestions were received and reviewed by ADOC.
-The project was placed on hold until 2020.
-In June 2020, ADOC provided responses to DOJ and the monitor based upon the feedback received and ADOC shared the final SOP.
-The unit opened in June 2020 with a capacity of thirty.
+Inmates would sign a behavior contract with the Unit Review Team, comprised of at least a licensed counselor, psychologist, classification supervisor, and a security representative designated by the Warden.
+DOJ and the monitor's comments/suggestions were received and reviewed by ADOC.
+The project was placed on hold.
+In June 2020, ADOC provided responses to DOJ and the monitor based upon the feedback they had received and ADOC shared the final SOP.
+The unit opened in June 2020 with an initial capacity of thirty.

-During the July 2020 compliance visit interviews, the final SLU SOP was discussed and ADOC agreed to review additional feedback from DOJ and the Monitor.
+During the July 2020 compliance visit interviews, the final SLU SOP was discussed and ADOC agreed to review additional feedback from DOJ and the monitor.
 ADOC then completed a review of this feedback.
-In December 2020, ADOC conducted a review of the pilot-opening of the SLU, identifying what had worked well and lessons learned.
+In December 2020, ADOC conducted a review of the pilot opening of the SLU, identifying what had worked well and lessons learned.
 As of December 7, 2020, twenty-seven inmates had been served in this unit, nineteen had been identified as having a serious mental illness (SMI) and eight had been identified as non-SMI.
-To date, the majority of the women housed in this unit have been on a mental health caseload with ongoing behavior management issues.
+The majority of the women housed in this unit had been on a mental health caseload with ongoing behavior management issues.
 The data demonstrated that the primary reasons for placement in this unit were assaultive behavior and/or institutional violations resulting in close custody status.
 Tutwiler has demonstrated a strong commitment to quality improvement and has maintained tracking data to assess implementation of changes in policy and procedure.

 During the January 2021 compliance visit overview, DOJ and the monitor were provided an update on the review of the SLU and recommendations.
-Among the changes that were recommended by the ADOC review team were: a) rename the unit to the Rehabilitative Needs

-Unit (ReNU); b) relocate the unit to an area more conducive to the mission of the unit; and c) work with the ADOC Office of Health Services and contract mental health provider to incorporate additional changes to modify the operation of the unit and encompass feedback received from DOJ and the monitor.
+Among the changes that were recommended by the ADOC review team were: a) rename the unit to the Rehabilitative Needs Unit (ReNU); b) relocate the unit to an area more conducive to the mission of the unit; and c) work with the ADOC Office of Health Services and contracted mental health provider to incorporate additional changes to modify the operation of the unit and encompass feedback received from DOJ and the monitor.

 On May 5, 2021, ADOC forwarded a draft of SOP 5-25 Rehabilitative Needs Unit (ReNU) which will take the place of the SLU.
-Both the monitor and DOJ provided extensive comments and feedback which are currently under review by ADOC.
+Both the monitor and DOJ provided extensive comments and feedback which were reviewed by ADOC.
 ReNU was designed to provide the institution with flexibility to use less restrictive housing while providing a programmatic approach to addressing aggressive, assaultive, or maladaptive behaviors.
-ReNU will provide alternative housing and programming for identified inmates facing disciplinary sanctions.
-The unit is intended to serve as an intervention within the context of SOP 8-30 Behavior Intervention & Discipline Policy, as a means to aid inmates in achieving behavior change prior to considering placement in a restricted housing unit.
-The unit has not yet transitioned from the SLU to ReNU.
+ReNU is intended to provide alternative housing and programming for identified inmates facing disciplinary sanctions.
+The unit is intended to serve as an intervention within the context of SOP 8-30 Behavior Intervention & Discipline Policy, as a means to aid inmates in achieving behavior change prior to considering any placement in a restricted housing unit.
+The monitor has been advised the transition and relocation of the SLU to the new ReNU location will occur in early 2022.